Κυριακή, 24 Φεβρουαρίου 2013

 Etymology of plus, plural

-The word plus comes from the Latin plus (more) from the Greek pleos [more, in greater number, more than; Gr.: πλέος].
+The word plus comes from the Latin plus (more) is related to the Greek pleos [more, in greater number, more than; Gr.: πλέος].

 From the same root: